 Master's Research, UBC - 2018

 For my master's project I studied plant succession in the high Arctic.
-Succession is an incredibly important concept in ecology, as it deals with understanding how species invade barren or disturbed landscapes.
+Succession is an important concept in ecology, as it deals with understanding how species invade barren or disturbed landscapes.
 How plants start growing on land where there is nothing but rocks, and how the ecosystem eventually (after hundreds or thousands of years) develops into a forest.
-It is this process of species change over time that provides us with the clean air and water, and the fertile soils that we need to survive.
+It is this process of change over time that provides us with the clean air and water, and the fertile soils that we need to survive.

-To study high Arctic succession, I spent 10 weeks in the summer of 2016 on Ellesmere Island, 3km up from the base camp along Alexandra Fjord, on the bare land in front of Twin Glacier (mostly).
+To study high Arctic succession, I spent 10 weeks in the summer of 2016 on Ellesmere Island, 3km up from the base camp along Alexandra Fiord, on the bare land in front of Twin Glacier (mostly).
 Here I conducted vegetation surveys and used aerial photography to survey the land that has been released by the melting glacier.
 This is helping me learn more about primary succession, ie. how plant colonize barren land.
 I also spent some time closer to camp at an old research site where they use to grow potatoes in the 1980s.
 The farming experiment was abandoned in 1985, and the soil that was disturbed has since been recovering.
-Here I am studying secondary succession, ie. how plant regrow in areas where there is a bit of plant material left after the disturbance.
+Here I investigated secondary succession, ie. how plant regrow in areas where there is a bit of plant material left after the disturbance.

 NSERC Undergraduate Summer Research Project, McGill - 2012